 Master's Degree.
 Generally, students earning a master's degree can demand a higher wage than those holding a graduate certificate.

 Graduate Certificate in Gerontology.
-Some persons use the certificate for continuing education credits or a career ladder opportunity.
+Some use the certificate for continuing education credits or a career ladder opportunity.
 A graduate certificate can also be used to supplement a master's degree in another field.

 Details and Program Specifics